-- 1. A completed application. - Applicants who have not completed 30 hours of college work must submit official transcripts from all colleges/universities attended and official transcripts of their high school record including SAT or ACT scores. - 3.
-Applicants who have completed 30 or more hours of college work must submit official transcripts from all colleges/universities attended. - 4.
+1. A completed application.

+- Applicants who have not completed 30 hours of college work must submit official transcripts from all colleges/universities attended and official transcripts of their high school record including SAT or ACT scores. - Applicants who have completed 30 or more hours of college work must submit official transcripts from all colleges/universities attended. - 4.
 The transcript of courses taken at another college should reflect a high quality of work.
-No credit is transferable for work below C grade.
-In general, the applicant should present an average of C or better.
-A 2.75 cumulative grade- point average is required for admission to a teacher education program. - 5.
-Transfer music credits for those pursuing majors in music will remain tentative until students have taken examinations in theoretical and historical studies to determine whether equivalent standards have been met.
+No credit is transferable for work below C- grade.
+A 2.75 cumulative grade- point average is required for admission to a teacher education program. - Transfer music credits for those pursuing majors in music will remain tentative until students have taken examinations in theoretical and historical studies to determine whether equivalent standards have been met.